nadaahmed2001/Count_Prime_Numbers_Parallel_Program_MPI/README.md

 ## Assignment Description:
-Write a parallel C program to count the prime numbers within an input range using the following two methods, then compare the execution times of both programs:
+Write a parallel C program to count the prime numbers within an input range using the following two methods:
 - MPI_Bcast and MPI_Reduce ONLY
 - MPI_Send and MPI_Recv ONLY

+then compare the execution times of both programs

 ## Screenshots of the source code output: